Providing Practical Homeland Security Solutions

 National Center for the Study of Preparedness and Catastrophic Event Response (PACER), led by Johns Hopkins University, optimizes the nation’s medical and public health preparedness, mitigation and recovery strategies in the event of a high-consequence natural or man-made disaster.

 National Transportation Security Center of Excellence (NTSCOE) was established in accordance with H.R.1, Implementing the Recommendations of the 9/11 Commission Act of 2007, in August 2007.
 NTSCOE is a seven-institution consortium focused on developing new technologies, tools and advanced methods to defend, protect and increase the resilience of the nation’s multi-modal transportation infrastructure.
-The consortium is comprised of the following academic institutions:

 - Check out the COE Virtual Showcase.